ductrinhhoang/Hyperledger-Indy-Education-Local/README.md

     * Run `docker-compose --version`, which should return something like: `docker-compose version 1.22.0, build f46880fe`
     * Your version numbers should be the same or higher.
 * Open a terminal session and navigate to where you want to install the source code.
-* Run the command: `git clone https://github.com/hyperledger/education/`
+* Run the command: `git clone https://github.com/ductrinhhoang/Hyperledger-Indy-Education-Local/`
   * That will download the repository containing the source code onto your system.
-* Navigate to the location of the code by running the command:
-  * `cd education/LFS171x/indy-material/nodejs`

 ## Starting the Demonstration